 An exclusive number of cruise liners have Niue on the agenda, offering holidaymakers an alternative way to get to the island.
-Sail with the likes of Silversea, Holland America Line and Windstar Cruises which allow a full day to tour Niue’s caves, sea tracks, museum and sculpture park.
-Cruises depart from Papeete in Tahiti, Lautoka in Fiji, Sydney in Australia and Auckland in New Zealand.
+Some South Pacific cruises allow a full day to tour Niue’s caves, sea tracks, museum and sculpture park, which you can learn more about in The Complete Guide to the Ports of Call in Niue.
 The cruise season is typically February to April, as well as in September.

 Just about the only final way you can make your way to the remote island of Niue is if you have your own yacht.
 Considering that Niue has an unforgiving coastline, it is essential that when you reach Alofi Bay, you radio customs on VHF Channel 16, as well as the Niue Yacht Club on Channel 10 for mooring instructions and advice.
 Get a complete rundown on arriving in Niue by yacht in The Guide to Sailing in Niue.

 5 Niue Transport Tips